Policy on Research Misconduct and Procedures for Responding to Allegations of Research

 d.
 There is a reasonable indication of possible violations of civil or criminal law

 e.
 Federal action is required to protect the interests of those involved in the research misconduct

 f.
-There is reason to believe that the research misconduct proceeding may be made public prematurely, so that the Agency
+There is reason to believe that the Inquiry may be made public prematurely, so that the Agency

 g.
 The research community or public should be informed

 If the Inquiry Committee concludes that the allegation warrants an Investigation, it shall prepare

 a written report that summarizes all pertinent information including the determination.
 If the

 Inquiry Committee concludes an Investigation is not warranted, such report shall identify any other